Wang-Jia-yu-cloud/data-analytics-portfolio/waze-user-analysis/README.md

 ## Executive Summary

-### Issue / Problem
+### Business Problem

-This analysis uses Waze user data to investigate two questions:
+User retention is critical for Waze's long-term growth.
+Some users gradually reduce their activity and eventually stop using the app.
+Identifying these users early allows the business team to intervene and improve overall retention.

+This analysis uses a synthetic dataset created in collaboration with Coursera and Waze, containing behavioural data for approximately 14,300 users.
+The focus is on two questions:

-- (1) whether device type influences user engagement ？
+- (1) whether device type influences user engagement？
 - (2) whether statistical or machine learning models can predict user churn so that the business team can take early action to reduce churn.

-- Churn is defined as users who have either uninstalled the app or stopped using it.
+Churn is defined as users who have either uninstalled the app or stopped using it.

+---

-### Response
+### Analysis Approach

 - A two-sample hypothesis test was conducted to examine whether iPhone and Android users differ significantly in their average number of drives.

-- A binomial logistic regression model was built as a baseline to predict user churn.
+- A binomial logistic regression model was developed as a baseline for predicting user churn.
-- To obtain a model with the highest predictive power, two machine learning models were built and compared: Random Forest and XGBoost.
+- Two machine learning models, Random Forest and XGBoost, were trained and compared to improve prediction accuracy.
-- The data was split into training, validation, and test sets.
-  Performing model selection on a separate validation set enables testing of the champion model on the test set, which gives a better estimate of future performance.
+- The data was split into training, validation, and test sets to support model selection and evaluation.
+The final model was assessed on the test set to provide an unbiased estimate of performance.

-### Impact
-- The hypothesis test found no significant difference in driving behaviour between iPhone and Android users, suggesting device type is not a meaningful factor in user engagement.
-- The ML models demonstrate that user behavioural data contains predictive signal for churn, but the class imbalance in the dataset (18% churned) limits the model's ability to consistently identify at-risk users.
-Additional or more balanced data would be needed to improve recall performance.
-- Engineered features proved valuable in improving model performance, suggesting that further feature development could meaningfully strengthen future iterations of this model.
+---

 ### Key Insights

-- `n_days_after_onboarding`, `activity_days`, and `driven_km_drives`
+- Retained users show higher engagement, with more active days and drives, confirming that user activity frequency is a key indicator of churn risk.
+- There is no significant difference in engagement between iPhone and Android users, indicating that device type does not affect retention.
-  are among the strongest predictors of churn
+- The strongest predictors of churn in the model are `n_days_after_onboarding`, `total_navigations_fav1`, and `duration_minutes_drives`.
-- Engineered features such as `km_per_drive`, `drives_per_day`, and
+- Engineered features like `total_sessions_per_day`, `duration_per_drive`,
-  `session_per_day` accounted for several of the top predictors
+  and `km_per_drive` are also among the top predictors, highlighting the value of feature engineering for improving predictive performance.
-- The XGBoost model outperformed both logistic regression and Random Forest across key metrics, achieving an AUC of 0.689 on the test set
+- Tree-based models outperform the logistic regression baseline.
+XGBoost achieves slightly better results than Random Forest, with an AUC of 0.689 on the test set.
-- Recall remains low across all models due to class imbalance — churned users are harder to detect than retained users
+- Model recall remains limited due to the low churn rate (18%), which makes it harder to consistently identify users who are likely to churn.

+---

 ### Recommendation

-A second iteration of this project is recommended, with a focus on collecting more granular user behaviour data and addressing class imbalance through resampling techniques.
-In the meantime, retention efforts should prioritise newer users with low app activity and declining drive frequency, as these are the strongest behavioural signals of upcoming churn.
+- Collect more detailed user behaviour data and address class imbalance to improve model performance in the next phase.
+- Meanwhile, target retention initiatives at new users with low activity or declining drive frequency, as these are the clearest early warning signs of churn.